I'm In Love with Someone Who Isn't My Spouse. What Do I Do?

 Is my marriage over?

 No matter what your feelings are, there is hope for your marriage.
 You have not betrayed your partner by simply having feelings for another person.
 You have done nothing to harm your spouse as long as your feelings don't progress to dates and infidelity.
-Catching romantic feelings for someone other than your spouse is common; one recent poll reported that 20 percent of adults in a relationship have feelings for someone else.
+Experiencing romantic feelings for someone other than your spouse is common; one recent poll reported that 20 percent of adults in a relationship have feelings for someone else.

 Merely fantasizing about someone other than a spouse is even more common.
 Research indicates that 98 percent of men and 80 percent of women have fantasized about someone other than their partner in the last two months.
 Attraction among coworkers is also frequent.
 Evidence suggests that nearly half of those surveyed have a work spouse or someone with whom they are a close friend and behave in a manner similar to a married couple.

 Your main takeaway should be the recognition that developing feelings for someone other than your spouse is a normal, everyday occurrence.
 Close, non-sexual relationships are a necessary and healthy part of human social interaction.
-Your feelings may indicate a desire for friendship with a member of the sex you are attracted to.
+Your feelings may indicate a desire for friendship with a member of the sex to which you are attracted.
 Don't worry as much about your feelings as your actions; your feelings are not wrong, nor are they disrespectful to your partner.
 Acting on your feelings, however, would be seriously detrimental.

 Getty